Gozala/workspace/pages/Replica.md

 - [[Replica]] represents a state that can be computed by interpreting set of instructions in their causal order.
-We represent such set of instructions using `Revision` interface
+We represent such set of instructions using generic [[Revision]] interface that is IPLD linked
 - ```ts
   export interface Revision<Change> {
     of?: Link<Revision<Change>>